-Name of school/setting Beechwood Primary School
+Name of school/setting

 Name of child

 Date of birth / /

 Group/class/form

 Medical condition or illness

 Daily care requirements (e.g. before sport/lunchtime)

 Describe what constitutes an emergency for the child, and action taken if this occurs

+Medicine

-Medicine Note: Prescription medicines must be the original container as dispensed by the pharmacy
+Note: Prescription medicines must

+be the original container as dispensed by the pharmacy

 Name/type of medicine (as described on the container)

 Date dispensed / /

 Expiry date / /

 Agreed review date to be initiated by [name of member of staff]

 Dosage and method

 When to be given

 Any other instructions

 Timing

 Special precautions:

 Are there any side effects that the school/setting needs to know about?

 Self administration Yes

 Procedures to take in an emergency

 Contact Details

 Name

 Daytime telephone no.

 Mobile telephone no.

 Relationship to child

+Address

-Address Who is the person to be contacted in an emergency (state if different for offsite activities) Emergency telephone contact no. Name and phone no. Of GP I understand that I must deliver the medicine personally to [agreed member of staff] I accept that this is a service that the scho pol/setting is not obliged to undertake. give consent to the school/setting star accordance with the school/setting policy my knowledge, accurate at the time of writing and I ff (or my son/daughter) administering medicine in a.
-I understand that I must notify the school/setting in ency of medication or if medication is stopped.
+Who is the person to be contacted in an emergency (state if different for offsite activities)

+Emergency telephone contact no.

+Name and phone no. Of GP

+I understand that I must deliver the medicine personally to [agreed member of staff]

+I accept that this is a service that the sch ool/setting is not obliged to undertake.

+give consent to the school/setting sta accordance with the school/setting policy my knowledge, accurate at the time of writing and I ff (or my son/daughter) administering medicine in a landerstand that I must notify the school/setting in ency of medication or if medication is stopped.

 Date Signature(s)

-Head teacher Agreement to Administer Medicine

-Name of school/setting Beechwood Primary School

-It is agreed thatevery day at will receive

-will be give en/supervised whilst he/she takes their medication by

-This arrangement will continue until
+Appendix 'B' Head teacher Agreement to Administer Medicine Name of school/setting It is agreed that [name of child] will receive [quantity and name of medicine] every day at [time medicine to be administered e.g. lunchtime or afternoon break].
+[Name of child] will be given/supervised whilst he/she takes their medication by [name of member of staff].
+This arrangement will continue until [either end date of course of medicine or until instructed by parents].

 Date

 Signed

 (The Head teacher/Head of setting/name ed member of staff)

+Appendix 'C

-Request for child to carry his/her medicine
+Request for child to carry his/he r medicine

-THIS FORM MUST BE COMPLETED BY PARENTS/GUARDIAN
+THIS FORM MUST BE COMPLET ED BY PARENTS/GUARDIAN

-If staff have any concerns discuss request with healthcare professionals
+If staff have any concerns discus ss request with healthcare professionals

-Name of school Beechwood Primary School
+Name of school

 Name of child

 Date medicine provided by parent / /

 Group/class/form

 Name of medicine

-Procedures to be taken in an emergency
+Procedures to be taken in an

+emergency

 Contact Information

-Name

-Daytime telephone number

-Relationship to child

-I would like my son/daughter to keep his/ her medicine on him/her for use as necessary.
+her medicine on him/her for use as necessary.

-Date

-Signed

-If more than one medicine is to be given a senarate form should be completed for each one
+If more than one medicine is to be given a separate form should be completed for each one